hgneng/tianqi/README.md

 # tianqi
-a command line tool to query weather report in China
+A command line tool to query weather report in China.